fionahsinyi/Python_NYC-Airbnb-Pricing-Analysis/README.md

 ---

 ## Project Structure
-- `/data`: Contains the dataset used for analysis (if available).
 - `/notebooks`: Jupyter Notebook files for data analysis.
-- `/docs`: Reports and supporting documents.
+- `/report`: Reports for data analysis and statistics results.
 - `/visualizations`: Visualizations generated from the analysis.

 ---